-Effective with the BLRPC Work Program for 2018 - 2019, the Regional Work Program (which includes the Regional Transportation Planning program) will be adopted by resolution, and will include self-certification that all planning activities of the BLRPC are being carried out in conformance with these and other applicable requirements.
-This certification would then be acknowledged in the Work Program's approval by the Wisconsin Department of Transportation.
+The BLRPC Regional Transportation Work Program is also approved by resolution, and includes self-certification that all planning activities of the BLRPC are being carried out in conformance with these and other applicable requirements.
+This certification is also acknowledged in the Work Program's approval by the Wisconsin Department of Transportation.